-Visiting Assistant Professor
+Clinical Assistant Professor

-B.A.
-Sociology, Hunter College, CUNY, 2006
+B.A., Sociology, Hunter College, CUNY, 2006

-M.A.
-Sociology, Rutgers University, 2009
+M.A., Sociology, Rutgers University, 2009

-Ph.D.
-Sociology, Rutgers University, 2015
+Ph.D., Sociology, Rutgers University, 2015

-Shatima J. Jones is a Visiting Assistant Professor at Gallatin.
-She earned her doctorate in sociology at Rutgers University, where she also received her master’s degree; and she holds a BA in sociology from Hunter College.
+Shatima J. Jones is a Clinical Assistant Professor in the Gallatin School of Individualized Study at New York University.
+She earned her Doctorate in Sociology at Rutgers University, where she also received her Master’s degree; and she holds a BA in Sociology from Hunter College.
 Shatima is interested in the intersection of race, space, gender, and culture.
-Her dissertation, “Performing Race and Shaping Community in the Black Barbershop” focuses on how black people interpret and perform their racial identity, the processes by which they create community based on these understandings, and the significance of place and space in shaping these sentiments.
-The bulk of Jones’s research employs ethnographic methods to uncover what black people think constitutes an “authentic” racial identity, how they signal this to others in everyday interaction, and how racially exclusive places shape understandings and performances of race.
-At NYU, Jones is writing a book manuscript for University of Chicago Press based on her dissertation research.
-She is also embarking on a new ethnographic project focusing on women’s hair salons in order to explore gender differences in racial performance.
-She also teaches her signature classes, “(De)Tangling the Business of Black Women’s Hair” and “Mapping the Urban Ecology: Racial Communities, Ethnic Enclaves, and Multicultural Populations in NYC”.
+At NYU, Shatima is writing a book manuscript (under contract, University of Chicago Press), tentatively titled, “The Headmasters of Brooklyn: Barbering, Blackness, and Brotherhood".
+Her manuscript focuses on how black people interpret and perform their racial identity, the processes by which they create community based on these understandings, and the significance of place and space in shaping these sentiments.
+The bulk of Shatima’s research employs ethnographic methods to uncover what black people think constitutes an “authentic” racial identity, how they signal this to others in everyday interaction, and how racially exclusive places shape understandings and performances of race.
+Dr. Jones is embarking on a new ethnographic project focusing on women’s hair salons in order to explore gender differences in racial performance.
+Her personal website is www.shatimajones.com.